 NULL constraint on at least one indexed column.

-NULL constraint like this:
+NULL constraint is specified like this:

-ALTER TABLE table_name MODIFY column_name NOT NULL;
+ALTER TABLE emp MODIFY ename NOT NULL;

-LOC column can be set to
+LOC column can be set to this value (such as

 Default values can help avoid errors where there is a number, such as zero, that applies to a column that has no entry.
 For example, a default value of zero can simplify testing, by changing a test like this: